Australia approves ban on social media for under-16s – DW – 11/28/2024

 Australian lawmakers approved a bill on Thursday banning social media for children under 16.

-It requires social media platforms like Meta, X, and TikTok to take steps to prevent users under 16 from creating accounts.
+It requires social media platforms like Meta, X, and TikTok to take "reasonable steps" to prevent young teens from having creating accounts.
 They could be fined up to 49.5 million Australian dollars (€30.5 million; $32 million) if they fail to comply.

+The legislation passed parliament's lower chamber on Wednesday and passed the Senate late on Thursday evening.

 A trial of methods to enforce the measure will start in January with the ban to take effect in a year.